 Infrastructure is quickly becoming a major issue in Alabama with the recently passed gas tax and Mobile I-10 River Bridge Toll do you support President Trump’s proposed infrastructure plan and what projects in Alabama would you make a priority for inclusion in any final plan?

 While everyone would love to see an infrastructure plan enacted, the President’s proposal simply will not work for Alabama because it does not bring the real federal dollars that we need to the table.
 The plan makes only a limited federal investment while relying on private for-profit companies to provide more than 80% of the plan’s funding in the form of public-private partnerships.
 In Alabama, we have another word for public-private partnerships–tolls.
-The President’s plan would divert a large portion of the government’s transportation resources to urban areas that private companies like to invest
+The President’s plan would divert a large portion of the government’s transportation resources to urban areas that private companies like to invest in, while leaving rural states like Alabama behind.
+We can’t do this to the farmers that feed our cities and the rural communities that already struggle to attract new businesses.

 The Mobile bridge is an example of a public-private partnership that relies on unacceptable tolls.
 Those tolls are ultimately taxes that would hit working families the hardest.
 Instead of tolling individual projects, I believe the federal government should be making robust investments in our country’s infrastructure.
 Studies prove that investments in infrastructure provide one of the best returns taxpayers can get for their money–creating jobs, improving commerce, and making our roads safer and more efficient.
 TRIP, a transportation research group, recently found that Alabama drivers lost $5.3 billion last year in extra vehicle operating costs because of our state’s decaying transportation infrastructure.
 Investing in infrastructure creates good paying jobs, reduces congestion, improves driver safety, and attracts new employers to communities.